Global & Admin News

 Relevance: Admin News emails must communicate time-sensitive information that engages broader leadership on campus.

 Adherence to existing policies: All existing UBC policies governing communication shall be applicable to Admin News emails.
-Se in particular Policy #96: Communications (PDF) and Policy #104: Acceptable Use and Security of UBC Electronic Information and Systems (PDF).
+Se in particular Policy #96: Communications and Policy #104: Acceptable Use and Security of UBC Electronic Information and Systems.
 The text of these policies are available on the University Counsel website.

-Admin News emails are sent to the Okanagan campus executive, deans, directors, managers or head of an academic or administrative unit, and members of the Okanagan Campus Communicators Network.
+Admin News emails are sent to supervisors within an academic or administrative unit, and members of the Okanagan Campus Communicators Network.

 Other internal communication tools